MidKnightMadness/FTC-Software-Training-2023-2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 #Structure
 The repository is split into 2 parts:
-* Examples: Explains how the concept works.
+* Lessons: Explains how the concept works.
 Gives base understanding
 * Challenges: Gives challenges of concepts either by themselves or combined with others